alwindoss/gnuhealth/tryton/health_services_imaging/README.rst

-The Hospital and Health Information System component (HMIS) from GNU Health (GH) provides over 40 standard-based packages (primary care, obstetrics & gynecology, pediatrics, surgery, lims, genetics, diagnostic imaging, dentistry, reporting...) to fit your institution needs.
+The Hospital and Health Information System component (HMIS) from GNU Health (GH) provides over 40 standard-based packages (primary care, obstetrics & gynecology, pediatrics, surgery, lims, genetics, diagnostic imaging, dentisstry, reporting...) to fit your institution needs.
 The GH HMIS combines the socioeconomic determinants of health with state-of-the-art technology in bioinformatics and clinical genetics.

-The HMIS manages the internal processes of a health institution, such as financial management, billing, stock management, pharmacies or imagings (LIMS).
+The HMIS manages the internal processes of a health institution, such as financial management, billing, stock management, pharmacies or labs (LIMS).

 The GH HMIS is part of the GNU Health project, the **Libre digital health ecosystem**.